Elevate08/davidspencer.xyz/content/posts/building-custom-docker-image-with-github-actions.md

 There are a few benefits to this; however one point I'd like to make is that doing this will make it so that we don't have to mount our local files to the container every time.

-In your project directory, "contaier-demo" we will create a file called Dockerfile.
+In your project directory, "container-demo" we will create a file called Dockerfile.

 ```
 FROM nginx